zavolanlab/mirflowz/pipeline_documentation.md

 Extend miRNA annotations, ensure feature names uniqueness and split the file by feature with a [**custom script**][custom-script-mir-ext].

-> Adjust miRNAs' 'Name' attribute to account for the different genomic
-> locations the miRNA sequence is annotated on and ensure their uniqueness.
-> The name format is `SPECIES-mir-NAME-#` for pri-miRs, and
+> This method updates the attributes of precursor and mature miRNA entries to
+> ensure consistent naming based on their paralog or sequence variant status.
+>
+> For precursors:
+>     - A suffix indicates distinct genomic loci (paralogs) that express
+>       identical mature sequences.
+This is typically extracted from the 'Name'
+>       or 'ID' attribute.
+>     - Format: 'SPECIES-mir-NUMBER[LETTER]-#' (Name) and 'ALIAS_#' (ID)
+>       where:
-> `SPECIES-miR-NAME-#-ARM` or `SPECIES-miR-NAME-#` for mature miRNA with both
+>           - 'LETTER' denotes a sequence variant of the mature miRNA
-> or just one arm respectively, where `#` is the replica integer.
-If a pri-miR
+>             (paralogous variant with similar but not identical sequences),
+>           - '#' indicates the paralog number (replica/locus index), included
+>             when multiple loci express the same or similar miRNAs.
+>
+> For mature miRNAs:
-> has a replica but its number is set in the 'ID' attribute, the first instance
+>     - The replica number is added or replaced as an infix/suffix in the name.
+>     - Formats:
+>         - 'SPECIES-miR-NUMBER[LETTER]-#-ARM'
+>         - 'SPECIES-miR-NUMBER[LETTER]-#'
+>         - 'SPECIES-miR-NUMBER[LETTER]-ARM'
+>
+> Cases:
+>     - If a precursor has multiple genomic instances (paralogs), the first
+>       occurrence typically lacks a numeric suffix; subsequent ones are
+>       numbered incrementally.
+>     - The 'Derives_from' attribute of each mature miRNA is updated to match
+>       the precursor's 'ID'.
-> does not has a suffix but the other one(s) do.
-If a precursor has no other
+>     - If a precursor has a different sequence variant designation ('LETTER')
+>       than its associated matures, the mature miRNA names are updated to
+>       match the precursor's designation.
+>
-> occurrences, no further modifications are made.
-On the other hand,
+> The 'Alias' attribute remains unchanged.
+On the other hand, mature miRNA
-> mature miRNA regions are extended on both sides to account for isomiR species
+> regions are extended on both sides to account for isomiR species with shifted
-> with shifted start and/or end positions without exceeding chromosome(s)
+> start and/or end positions without exceeding chromosome(s) boundaries.
+If
-> boundaries.
-If required, pri-miR loci are also extended to accommodate the
+> required, pri-miR loci are also extended to accommodate the new miRNA
-> new miRNA coordinates.
-In addition, pri-miR names are modified to record the
+> coordinates.
+In addition, pri-miR names are modified to record the final
-> final positions by appending `_-y` and `_+x` to them, where `y` is the 5'
+> positions by appending `_-y` and `_+x` to them, where `y` is the 5' shift and
-> shift and `x` the 3' shift.
+> `x` the 3' shift.

 - **Input**
   - miRNA annotations, mapped chromosome name(s) (`.gff3`); from